A special Debarre-Voisin fourfold: Introduction

 Using the general results obtained in~\cite{bs} on the geometry of Debarre--Voisin varieties and associated Peskine varieties, one can study in detail the geometry of this special Debarre--Voisin variety~$X_6^\bsigma$.
-We prove the following results. \begin{theorem}Let~$\bsigma\in \bw3V_{10}^\vee$ be the special $\bG$-invariant trivector. \begin{enumerate} \item (\autoref{prop:smoothness}) The Debarre--Voisin variety $X_6^\bsigma\subset\Gr(6,V_{10})$ is smooth of dimension~$4$. \item (\autoref{prop:55-points}) The associated Peskine variety $X_1^\bsigma\subset\bP(V_{10})$ has $55$ isolated singular points.
-The group $\bG$ acts transitively on them. \item (\autoref{prop:aut}) The group $\Aut^s_H(X_6^\bsigma)$ of symplectic automorphisms that fix the polarization~$H$ on $X_6^\bsigma$ is isomorphic to~$\bG$. \item One can give an explicit description of the Picard lattice of $X_6^\bsigma$, which has maximal rank $21$ (see \autoref{eq:picX6} for the Gram matrix and \autoref{prop:lattices} for the isomorphism type). \end{enumerate} \end{theorem}
+We prove the following results. \begin{theorem}Let~$\bsigma\in \bw3V_{10}^\vee$ be the special $\GG$-invariant trivector. \begin{enumerate} \item (Proposition~\ref{prop:smoothness}) The Debarre--Voisin variety $X_6^\bsigma\subset\Gr(6,V_{10})$ is smooth of dimension~$4$. \item (Proposition~\ref{prop:55-points}) The associated Peskine variety $X_1^\bsigma\subset\bP(V_{10})$ has $55$ isolated singular points.
+The group $\GG$ acts transitively on them. \item (Proposition~\ref{prop:aut}) The group $\Aut^s_H(X_6^\bsigma)$ of symplectic automorphisms that fix the polarization~$H$ on $X_6^\bsigma$ is isomorphic to~$\GG$. \item One can give an explicit description of the Picard lattice of $X_6^\bsigma$, which has maximal rank $21$.
+It is spanned by $55$ $(-2)$-classes (see \eqref{eq:picX6} for the Gram matrix).
+Moreover, if we denote by $H^2_{\trans}(X_6^\bsigma)$ the transcendental lattice and by $T\coloneqq H^2(X_6^\bsigma,\bZ)^\GG$ the $\GG$-invariant sublattice, we have the following isomorphisms of lattices (Proposition~\ref{prop:lattices})